© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carnau Gwynion cairn cemetery is a scheduled monument protected by Cadw under reference BR328.
 View the official record →

-Carnau Gwynion is a Bronze Age cairn cemetery located in Breconshire, Wales, comprising multiple burial monuments typical of prehistoric funerary practice in the upland regions of South Wales.
+Carnau Gwynion is a Neolithic cairn cemetery located in Breconshire, Wales, comprising a cluster of burial monuments dating to the prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR328.

 Carnau Gwynion cairn cemetery dates from the prehistoric period, and is classified as a cairn cemetery.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carnau Gwynion cairn cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR328.